AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 ++++++++++++++++++++++++++

-The example that follows presents a way in SPARK 2005 of initializing a concrete own variables (a state that is not refined) at the point of the declaration of the variables that compose it.
+The example that follows presents a way in SPARK 2005 of initializing a concrete own variable (a state that is not refined) at the point of the declaration of the variables that compose it.

 In |SPARK| the client's view of package state is either visible